 SEO Spyder: Run your own audit.
 Desktop App.
 Ultimate DIY option.

 SEMRush: Run your own audit, Subscription Service.
 SaaS.
 Lots of help and support.

-Whether you are a do-it-yourselfer, or a marketing manger that just needs to see the findings, we can help you understand and address technical SEO issues.
+Whether you are a do-it-yourselfer or a marketing manager that just needs to see the findings, we can help you understand and address technical SEO issues.